Course

 This lesson helps participants define success on their own terms rather than adopting external expectations.
 Clear definitions provide direction during preparation and reentry.

 Participants learn how to set Specific, Measurable, Achievable, Relevant, and Time-bound goals.
-The lesson provides a structured approach to turning vision into action.
+The lesson shows how values-based goals open opportunities and higher levels of liberty at every stage of the journey.

 This lesson reinforces how attitude affects relationships, discipline, and outcomes.
 Participants learn strategies to maintain a constructive outlook during challenges.